NathanKhadaroo/Sketchapp/README.md

-# Art Tracker
+# Sketchapp

-Art Tracker is a desktop application built with Electron to help artists track their daily art progress.
+Sketchapp is a desktop application built with Electron to help artists track their daily art progress.
 Each day, the app presents a new drawing prompt, allows users to upload their artwork, and maintains a gallery of past submissions.
 This tool is designed to help artists maintain a consistent practice schedule, improve over time, and easily revisit their previous works.

 ## Features